Saturday, May 7, 2011

 Steve Winwood & the Spencer Davis Group...

 1967: Frank Sinatra & daughter Nancy had the #1 song for the fourth week--"Somethin' Stupid".
 The Supremes moved from 8 to 2 with "The Happening" while "Sweet Soul Music" by Arthur Conley ranked third.
 The Monkees fell with "A Little Bit Me, A Little Bit You" and the former #1 "Happy Together" by the Turtles was now at #5.
-The rest of the Top 10: "I Think We're Alone Now" from Tommy James & the Shondells, the Buckinghams with "Don't You Care", Peaches & Herb jumped from 18-8 with "Close Your Eyes", the Dave Clark Five reached the Top 10 with "You Got What It Takes" and the Spencer Davis Group moved from 13-10 with "I'm a Man".
+The rest of the Top 10: "I Think We're Alone Now" from Tommy James & the Shondells, the Buckinghams with "Don't You Care", Peaches & Herb jumped from 18-8 with "Close Your Eyes", the Dave Clark Five reached the Top 10 with "You Got What It Takes" and the Spencer Davis Group moved from 13-10 with "I'm A Man".

 1967: The Monkees remained at #1 for the 13th week on the Album chart with More of the Monkees.
 Counting their debut release, the group spent their 26th consecutive week at #1.

-1972: Roberta Flack remained at the top of the album chart with First Take.
+1972: Roberta Flack remained at the top of the Album chart with First Take.
 Neil Young advanced with Harvest, swapping spots with America and their self-titled debut.
 Eat a Peach from the Allman Brothers Band remained in its position while Yes stayed at 5 with Fragile.
 The rest of the Top 10: Paul Simon and his self-titled album, Smokin' from Humble Pie, Nilsson dropped with Nilsson Schmilsson, Stanley, Idaho's Carole King moved back up after 57 weeks of release with the classic Tapestry and Graham Nash & David Crosby entered the Top 10 with the appropriately named Graham Nash/David Crosby.

 1972: The Staple Singers took over at #1 on the R&B chart with the great song "I'll Take You There".